Oceanographic Processes: Temperatures

 • Mean temperature at depths of 150 m, 200 m, 250 m and 300 m.

-To monitor the status of oceanographic indicators of the St. Lawrence, various key measurements identified in the previous section were compared with the values obtained during the 1981–2010 reference period and indices reflecting a deviation from normal conditions have been developed.
+To monitor the oceanographic indicators of the St. Lawrence, the key measures above have been compared with the values obtained during the 1981–2010 reference period, and indicators reflecting a deviation from normal conditions have been developed.

-First, an annual anomaly value is calculated for each index.
-It corresponds to the difference between the value of the measurement for the year in question and the mean calculated for the reference period.
-This difference is then divided by the standard deviation for this parameter for the reference period.
-A negative (or positive) anomaly signifies that the value of the measurement for the year in question is less (or greater) than the average for the reference period.
-For temperature and ice conditions, the direction of change (positive or negative) cannot be interpreted as being intrinsically “Good” or “Poor”.
-However, assuming that the aim is to preserve the ecosystem as it existed according to the historical data, any significant change (positive or negative) relative to its historical state can be considered “Poor” and, conversely, the absence of significant change can be considered “Good”.
-Thus, the absolute value of the sum of the normalized anomalies of the indices was used to describe the state of each key measurement.
+First, an annual anomaly value is calculated for each indicator.
+An anomaly value is the difference between a key measure’s value for the year in question and its mean value over the reference period.
+This difference is then standardized by dividing it by the standard deviation for the reference period.
+A negative (or positive) anomaly value means that the key measure’s value for the year in question is less than (or greater than) its mean value for the reference period.
+For temperature and ice conditions, the direction of a change (positive or negative) cannot be interpreted as good or bad.
+However, assuming that the aim is to preserve the ecosystem as it existed according to the historical data, any significant change (positive or negative) relative to its historical state may be associated with a status of “Poor” and, conversely, the absence of significant change (within half a standard deviation) may be associated with a status of “Good.”
+Therefore, the absolute value of the sum of the standardized anomalies of the indicators can be used to describe the status of each characteristic measured.

 Status and trends